 “No Falco!”, I have to tell him several dozen times as he tugs toward the rushing waters.

 Turning back, we follow the trails further away from the river, where a series of eco-friendly obstacles have been set up for children, and a few streams are deep enough for Falco to safely swim in.
 It’s a really nice side trip, just a couple of miles from Fussen, and it only costs 5 Euros per adult, with the children and Falco being free.

 Article continues below >>

 Next, we head first to the nearby Tegelberg mountain, whose high-speed cable car is a breath-taking way of reaching the top, though admittedly not as breath-taking as actually walking up the mountain would be.
-At the foot of the mountain, a constant stream of paragliders seem to be coming in to land, before re-packing their chutes for another ascent up the cable car.
+At the foot of the mountain, a constant stream of paragliders seem to be coming in to land, before re-packing their chutes into a carry on tote bag for another ascent up the cable car.